chaosdevil/chatbot-slot-filling/README.md

 The LLM is using OpenAI API.

-Using booking flight as example.
+Using Insurance Purchasing as example.